mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   Figure out what permissions we will have for users
 -   Create validation for Signup form
 -   Create validation for Signin form
+-   Change styles of signout button to the link